kaz-utashiro/greple-type/README.md

 # SYNOPSIS

-    greple -Mdig -Mtype --type-xxx ... --dig .
+    greple -Mdig -Mtype --type-xxxx ... --dig .

 # DESCRIPTION

 This module filters search target files by given rule.
+It is convenient to use with other **greple** module which support recursive or multi-file search such as **-Mfind**, **-Mdig** or **-Mgit**.

 For example, option for Perl is defined as this:

     option --type-perl \
            --suffix=pl,PL,pm,pod,t,psgi \